2016 Pac-12 Conference football season: Championship game

-The championship game will played on December 2, 2016.
+The championship game was played on December 2, 2016.
 It featured the teams with the best conference records from each division, Washington from the North and Colorado from the South.
 This was the sixth championship game (and the sixth win for the North), with both Washington and Colorado appearing for the first time.

 Week 14 (Pac-12 Championship Game)

 Pac-12 vs Power Conference matchups

 This is a list of the power conference teams (ACC, Big 10, Big 12 and SEC along with independents Notre Dame and BYU) the Pac-12 plays in the non-conference (Rankings from the AP Poll):

 Records against other conferences

 2016 records against non-conference foes: